sitestacker/docs/_articles/install-site-stacker/install-on-production.md

 - Windows: [Server Requirements](server-requirements-windows)
 - Linux: [Server Requirements](server-requirements-linux)

-## Install the Site Stacker daemon
+## Install the Site Stacker Service

 The first thing to do is to install the [Site Stacker Service (daemon)](http://sitestacker.github.io/service/) on the web server where Site Stacker will run.